-Allan Hancock College provides print and online catalogs for students and prospective students with precise, accurate, and current information on all facts, requirements, policies, and procedures (I.C.5-8).
+Allan Hancock College provides print and online catalogs for students and prospective students with precise, accurate, and current information on all facts, requirements, policies, and procedures (I.C.5-10).
 Required information regarding its mission statement, admission requirements and procedures, campus rules, academic programs and courses, services available to students, and other important information is available to students in the printed and online catalog.
 The process to update the catalog takes more than three months and involves staff across disciplines and service areas.
-The process has built-in review redundancy in an effort to avoid any inaccuracies and to ensure all pertinent information is included (I.C.5-9).
-All college policies and procedures in the catalog are completely reviewed and revised each year, coordinated by the Academic Affairs curriculum specialist and the Student Services administrative assistant.
-Further input comes from deans, department chairs, articulation coordinator, learning outcomes analyst, and institutional research director.
+The process has built-in review redundancy in an effort to avoid any inaccuracies and to ensure all pertinent information is included (I.C.5-11).
+All College policies and procedures in the catalog are completely reviewed and revised each year, coordinated by the academic affairs curriculum specialist and the student services administrative assistant.
+Further input comes from deans, department chairs, articulation coordinator, and learning outcomes analyst.
 The superintendent/president is also consulted in the final review rounds.

-All college policies and procedures in the catalog are completely reviewed following an established production timeline that starts with the completed curriculum and program work of the Academic Policy and Planning committee (AP&P) (I.C.2-3; I.C.2-4).
+All College policies and procedures in the catalog are completely reviewed following an established production timeline that starts with the completed curriculum and program work of the Academic Policy and Planning committee (AP&P) (I.C.5-8; I.C.5-9).